 The School of Agricultural Sciences offers the Master of Science degree in Plant, Soil, and Agricultural Systems with a concentration in crop science, soil science, or horticultural science.
-Students can also take courses with an emphasis in environmental studies in agriculture through each of these three concentrations.
-The concentrations in crop, soil, and horticultural sciences can be pursued with either a thesis-option or a research paper (non-thesis) option.
+Students can also take courses emphasizing environmental studies in agriculture through each of these three concentrations.
+The concentrations in crop, soil, and horticultural sciences can be pursued with either a thesis option or a research paper (non-thesis) option.
 We also offer graduate work in agricultural education and information and agricultural technologies.

 Students interested in plant, soil, and agricultural sciences at the doctoral level can apply to Ph.D. programs in Agricultural Sciences, Plant Biology, or Environmental Resources and Policy at SIUC.